snikch/go-download/README.md

 - [x] Basic fixed size chunked http downloading
 - [x] Download configuration based on resource location
 - [x] Resume downloads
+- [x] CLI is separate from the core process (run commands from cli that communicate with core proc)

 ## In Progress